strongloop/openshift-cartridge-strongloop/README.md

 If you created your own LoopBack application, follow these steps to deploy the app on OpenShift.

-Add a start command to your package.json -
+Add a start command to your package.json and commit it-

     "scripts": {
         "start": "slc run"
     }

+Add your application to a Git repository.

+        $ git init
+        $ git add -A
+        $ git commit -a -m "Initial Commit"

 Get the remote git url of the OpenShift app by running